robisaacnz/Lotus-2/README.md

 Lotus Turbo Challenge 2 is a racing game developed by Magnetic Fields and published by Gremlin Interactive, released in 1991.

 ## Controls
-←				Steer left
+←					Left
-→				Steer right
+→					Right
-↑				Change gear
+↑					Up
-↓				Change gear
+↓					Down
-LSHIFT	"Fire" (aka accelerate)
+Right ⎇ 	Fire

-F11+Q		Quit
+⎇+⌘+Q		Quit
-(some keyboards may require Fn+F11+Q).